-2. Sunday afternoons 1-5pm No need to pre-book except for photography workshop
+2. Sunday afternoon Sunday Sept 21st 1-5pm No need to pre-book

 3. Pre-arranged times for Group Visits (15 minimum) excluding Tuesday afternoons which are dedicated to my Tuesday afternoon visitors

 4. Tea Party Celebrations including Birthday and Golden Wedding Parties

 Good Gardens Guide The Manor House* with a starred entry.